Crawling / Indexing: Definition, issues and explanations

 They also improve the quality of results offered to users, as the search engine sorts and ranks pages according to relevant criteria.

-However, there are some drawbacks.
+However, there are some disadvantages.
 Crawling can consume a lot of server resources if robots crawl too frequently or overload a site.
 In addition, some pages may not be indexed if they contain technical errors or blocking directives.

 Finally, the indexing process is not immediate, which means that a new page may take some time to appear in search results.

-Concrete examples and use cases of crawling/indexing
+Concrete examples and use cases of crawling / indexing

-The best resources and tools for crawling/indexing
+The best resources and tools for crawling / indexing

 • Google Developers: Official documentation on crawling and indexing.